nk2580/Tester-API/.frunl/01994d3c-e040-73e0-b58f-cfe9cc83739c/plan.md

   - [x] Passing high-level unit tests: Create/enable TestLicenseFileExists (see Task 1.3) and ensure it detects the file

 - [x] **Task 1.2: Update README.md to link to the LICENSE**
-- **Status:** Pending
+- **Status:** Complete

-Moving task to In Progress: Update README.md to link to the LICENSE
+Task 'Update README.md to link to the LICENSE' successfully validated.
+Updating status to Complete.
 - **Context:**
  - Modify README.md to add a "## License" section with a relative link to ./LICENSE, e.g.:
    This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.